ThaisAFM/SialicAcidCatalog/README.md

-# SialicAcidDatabase
+# SialicAcidCatalog
-Scripts used in the Sialic Acid Database development
+Scripts used in the Sialic Acid Catalog development